Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Textiles in Argentina compared to the global benchmark.

-In sum, Facebook Ads benchmarks for Cost Per Click in the Textiles industry show Argentina as a low-cost, high-variability market with a pronounced Q4 lift versus a steadier global curve.
-Understanding CPC trends and country-specific ad costs for Textiles in Argentina helps anchor industry ad performance against the global benchmark and complements broader CPM analysis and CTR performance comparisons.
+In short, Facebook Ads benchmarks for CPC in the Textiles industry show Argentina as a structurally low-cost market with a pronounced Q4 spike and a quick year-end reset.
+Understanding CPC trends and country-specific ad costs in Argentina helps contextualize industry ad performance against global patterns for the Textiles vertical.

 Insights & analysis of Facebook advertising costs